bodlukas/bodlukas.github.io/_research/shakemapsim.md

 In this example, the IM of interest is SA(1.0) (as defined above) and its threshold is set to 0.75g.

-{% include figure image_path="/assets/images/research/ShakemapSim_fig4.png" alt="sim_hatay" caption="Two spatially correlated samples of Sa(1s) at 2000 building sites in the city of Antakya conditional on recordings from seismic network stations (triangles)." %}
+{% include figure image_path="/assets/images/research/ShakemapSim_fig4.png" alt="hist_hatay" caption="For the 2000 building sites from above: Histogram of the proportion of sites where Sa(1s) exceeded a threshold of 0.75g.
+The histogram was obtained from 10000 simulated ground-motion fields." %}

 > **_Note:_** These findings are for the selected region, for the IM SA(1s), an IM threshold of 0.75g, as well as for one specific ground-motion model and one specific spatial correlation model.
 Feel free to re-run the [code](https://github.com/bodlukas/ground-motion-simulation-shakemap) using the different implemented models (or implement your own models), and vary the region, IM and IM threshold values.